Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 The ancient script has been sealed: 47694792918067833618743337085074169616387122847854183880922228123790116865360288170088204064193033596887527465969348968814544104147445017166395413765181640814259263450597744776172288013953900133905995520194649135666797777071440078060478319519681570941988003198237202426022625737178644671710688961046463818717
 ```

-+ By choosing the second option, the server expects an encrypted text in hex format from us and furthermore, it will call the `consult_seers` function with our input.
++ By choosing the second option, the server expects an encrypted text in hex format from us and will call the `consult_seers` function with our input.

 ```py